openstack/swift/doc/source/development_saio.rst

 development.
 The virtual machine will emulate running a four node Swift cluster.
 To begin:

-* Get a linux system server image, this guide will cover:
+* Get a Linux system server image, this guide will cover:

   * Ubuntu 14.04, 16.04 LTS
+  * CentOS 7
-  * Fedora/CentOS
+  * Fedora
   * OpenSuse

 - Create guest virtual machine from the image.